grafana/grafana/docs/sources/features/datasources/azuremonitor.md

    - Client Id (Azure Active Directory -> App Registrations -> Choose your app -> Application ID)
    - Client Secret ( Azure Active Directory -> App Registrations -> Choose your app -> Keys -> Create a key -> Use client secret)

-6. If you are are using Application Insights, then you need two pieces of information from the Azure Portal (see link above for detailed instructions):
+6. If you are using Application Insights, then you need two pieces of information from the Azure Portal (see link above for detailed instructions):

    - Application ID
    - API Key